Areas and suburbs in San Francisco

 Family-friendly suburbs in San Francisco

 Walnut Creek is a leafy suburb in the East Bay area of San Francisco.
-With its green open spaces, sports fields and facilities for extra-curricular pursuits, it is known for being a family-friendly area.
+With its green open spaces, sports fields and facilities for extra-curricular pursuits, it's well known for being a family-friendly area.

-There is a strong sense of community in Walnut Creek with a number of good public and private schools in the area, which make Walnut Creek popular with both expat and local families.
+There is a strong sense of community in Walnut Creek with a number of good public and private schools in the area.
+This makes Walnut Creek popular with both expat and local families.

 Novato, located in the North Bay region of San Francisco, is another great area for expats with children.
 There are numerous good public schools in the area, as well as several private schools.
-Novato has an abundance of parks with facilities for children.
+Novato has an abundance of parks and museums, so there's plenty for families to do.
 There is also a growing number of chic eateries and boutique fashion stores in the area.

 Young and hip areas in San Francisco